Skip to main content

 Google Penalties

-If your website violated any of Google's rules, it can have been penalized.
+If your website violated any of Google's rules, it can have been penalised.
 Your website may be removed from search results as a result.
-Websites with excessive backlinks, keyword stuffing, or spammy content are penalized by Google.
+Websites with excessive backlinks, keyword stuffing, or spammy content are penalised by Google.

 Enter Google Search Console and search for any manual actions taken against your website to check for penalties.
 Address any problems with spam, poor content, or faulty backlinks.
 Observe Google's webmaster rules to stay out of trouble in the future.
 Once the problems have been resolved, submit a reconsideration request if your website has been punished.